top of page

 -ANEK Lines

-The cruiseferry ELYROS, perhaps the greatest-ever ANEK Lines ship and maybe the greatest-ever Cretan ferry, was built in Japan in 1998, and she was delivered to the Japanese company Blue Highway Line.
+The cruiseferry ELYROS, perhaps the greatest-ever ship of ANEK Lines and for some the greatest-ever Cretan ferry, was built in Japan in 1998, and she was delivered to the Japanese company Blue Highway Line.
 She spent her first 9 years on the Ōarai-Tomakomai line under the name SUNFLOWER TSUKUBA, until she was sold to the Japanese company Higashi Nihon Ferry in early 2007.
-She was renamed FERRY TSUKUBA, but never entered service for her new owners and was laid-up in Muroran.
-A few months later in 2007, she was bought by the Chania-based company ANEK Lines.
-She underwent a conversion which lasted an entire year in Perama, whereupon she received an upgraded stern and a larger funnel, while also increasing her passenger capacity and amenities.
-She finally entered service in late 2008, and officially became the new flagship of ANEK Lines.
-She was deployed on the Piraeus-Chania line.
-Unfortunately, during the summers of 2015, 2016, 2017, 2018 and 2019, instead of operating in Greece, she was chartered to Algérie Ferries, operating on the Marseille-Oran line, though she would return to operate on the Piraeus-Chania line during the winter.
+She was renamed FERRY TSUKUBA, but she never entered service for her new owners and she was laid-up in Muroran.
+A few months later in 2007, she was bought by the Greek company ANEK Lines.
+She underwent a conversion which lasted an entire year in Perama, whereupon her accommodation superstructure was fully remodeled, as was her funnel, while also increasing her passenger capacity and her indoor areas being fully renovated.
+She finally entered service in late 2008, and she officially became the new flagship of ANEK Lines.
+She was deployed on the Piraeus-Chania line, where she became extremely successful.
+She notably received the 'Best Ferry Conversion in the World' award by Shippax in 2009.
+Unfortunately, during the summers of 2015, 2016, 2017, 2018 and 2019, instead of operating in Greece, she was chartered to Algérie Ferries, operating on the Marseille-Oran line, although she would return to operate on the Piraeus-Chania line during the winter.
 She was deployed back on the Piraeus-Chania line during the summer of 2020.

 bottom of page